rthennan/ZerodhaWebsocket/README.md

   #### <ins>**2024-03-27**</ins>:
    - Major revamp of the entire project
    - <ins>**Breaking Changes for existing users**</ins>
-       - If you were using the previous version of the project (DAS5,DAS6 and what not), firstly, thank you for putting up with the insane naming convention
+       - If you were using the previous version of the project (DAS5,DAS6 and whatnot), firstly, thank you for putting up with the insane naming convention
        - The previous version was not big on versioning for the packages but was actually reliant on specific versions in certain places.
-       - But I have used more recent versions of selenium (4.6) and kiteconnect(5.0.1) to keep the project somewaht futureproof and this has resulted in breaking changes in a few places.
+       - But I have used more recent versions of selenium (4.6) and kiteconnect(5.0.1) to keep the project somewhat futureproof, resulting in breaking changes in a few places.
        - Refer to requirements.txt for the exact versions of the packages required for the current version of the project
        - Selenium 4.6 :
            - Webdriver binary doesn't have to be downloaded and stored locally - Good.